FilipMalczak/freestyle-writing/monday_tdd.md

 So, what's the solution here?
 Every time you try to smith the human words into code, make sure that you are up to date with all the agreements, not the assumptions about them.
-That especially matters if you weren't sure how to solve the issue in the first place, or worse yet, you had a totally different idea.
+That especially matters if you weren't sure how to solve the issue in the first place, or worse yet, you had a totally different idea. **todo or maybe this is a better place to mention bookmarkability? for sure few words about ease of access are required here**

 #### But wait, this piece had "TDD" in the title?